 Like their forefathers, Win Tun and Than Aye are proud fisherman.
 They live by the Gulf of Mottama in Myanmar, where the rivers flowing into the sea make for an ideal spawning ground.
 Fishermen are now pooling their forces to preserve this ecotope.

 Everything is fish in Than Aye and Win Tun’s life.
-The house smells like fish.
+Their house smells of fish.
 Their joys and worries are about fish, and both are from fishing families, in which the occupation is handed down from father to son from one generation to the next.Than Aye is 46 years old and Buddhist.
 Her husband Win Tun is six years younger and Muslim.
 They have five children aged 4 to 22.
 “We’re not rich, we’re not poor either,” says Than Aye.
 “We have a roof over our heads and always have something to eat.”
 Their everyday lives are ordered by the natural rhythm of the tides.

 Upon reaching their house, we’re a bit disappointed: far and wide, no sea in sight.
 Only on days around the new and full moon is the tide high enough to flood the canals and inlets by the fishing villages.
 “Come, I’ll show you my boat,” says Win Tun.